 Businesses may also require VAT returns, rental income returns, Director’s Returns, payroll processing, or tax advice.

 Each quote we send out is different because each of our clients has different needs.
 Feel free to talk to our Client Services Team if you need help deciding what accountancy services you need.
 We’re always happy to help.

 Our accountancy quotes are based on the following four factors:

 1. Annual turnover

 Turnover refers to the total sales generated by a company in one year.
 It is sometimes called revenue or income.
 Not to be confused with profit – profit is the money a company has minus expenses.

-Accountancy firms need to know your expected annual turnover because it gives an indication to amount of work an accountant needs to do.
+Accountancy firms need to know your expected annual turnover because it usually gives an indication to the amount of work an accountant needs to do.